conorwalsh99/calibra/README.md

 # calibra

 Calibra is a python package for evaluating the calibration of machine learning models.
-It serves to help researchers and practitioners to evaluate the reliability of their models, by comparing expected and observed rates of occurence.
+It serves to help researchers and practitioners to evaluate the reliability of their models, by comparing expected and observed rates of occurrence.

 The calibration of a model is a measure of how reliable its predictions are.
 If a model predicts an outcome has an 80% probability of occurring, one would expect that outcome to occur approximately 80% of the time.
 Calibra can help users identify whether or not this is the case, by quantifying just how much the true rate of occurrence deviates from the expected rate of occurrence.
 This quantity can be measured in several different ways.
 We use the class-wise Expected Calibration Error (ECE) as described by [Kull et. al [1]](https://proceedings.neurips.cc/paper/2019/hash/8ca01ea920679a0fe3728441494041b9-Abstract.html).